Like Netflix. Like a magazine. You can keep it for just one month. The startup ushers in an era of electric cars as a service and not as a product.

 Subscription car

-The absence of these constraints and these costs will allow Canoo to set a much more advantageous subscription price for its cars.
+The absence of these constraints and costs will allow Canoo to set a much more advantageous subscription price for its cars.

 The Canoo service will debut in early 2021 in Los Angeles, followed by San Francisco and the main cities on the West coast.